yo-yo-yo-jbo/binary_golf_com/README.md

 - One more idea that I had (which wasn't successful) is to somehow save the repetition of `int 0x21` - we do it 3 times so it costs 6 bytes.
 One idea that I had was living off the land: in the [PSP](https://en.wikipedia.org/wiki/Program_Segment_Prefix) at offset `0x50` we see `Unix-like far call entry into DOS (always contains INT 21h + RETF)`.
 The `INT 21h` part fits us perfectly, but `RETF` is problematic.
 In fact, even if I could magically make it `C3` (normal `RET`) it'd still require at least `2` bytes each time to `CALL` (calling an address takes `3` bytes, calling a register takes `2` bytes).
 - A similar idea was to reuse addresses we know such as `0:0` (the [Interrupt Vector Table](https://en.wikipedia.org/wiki/Interrupt_vector_table)).
 Again - too costly to use.
-- Since `sp` starts as `FFFE`, and since that chunk of memory is full of zeros, the next `ret` instruction jumps to address `0`.
-I could use that to run a `ret` instruction (single byte) since address `0` is the first byte of the [PSP](https://en.wikipedia.org/wiki/Program_Segment_Prefix), which encodes `INT 20h`.
-I could replace the existing `pop cx` instruction with `xchg cx, ax` which has a similar effect and still takes a single byte to encode.
-Sadly, that interrupt does not set the return value.
-To see if I could somehow return something from `INT 20h`, I examined the [DOSBox-X](https://dosbox-x.com) source code.
-The handler for `INT 21h,4C` calls `DOS_Terminate` with the `DL` value as the exit code.
+- I still had hopes that somehow I could magically call `INT 20h` and affect the return code.
+I examined the [DOSBox-X](https://dosbox-x.com) source code and it seems the handler for `INT 21h,4C` calls `DOS_Terminate` with the `DL` value as the exit code.
+This seems to be the only viable way to save the exit code.
 -